Chartability/POUR-CAF/README.md

 ## The Chartability Workbook

 This workbook is intended to serve as a lightweight, high-level audit for catching data experience* design failures related to accessibility.
-Note that CRITICAL tests in this workbook are not the “most important” tests (as every test is important in Chartability) but rather tests that are either: very common or expensive to remediate.
-For more on Chartability, see: [https://chartability.fizz.studio/](https://chartability.fizz.studio/)
+For more on Chartability, see our home page: [https://chartability.fizz.studio/](https://chartability.fizz.studio/)

 *A data experience (DX) could refer to a data visualization such as a chart, graph, or plot, a “bespoke” (highly customized) graphic based on data, a model, or an algorithm, or a data driven interface or system.